WALKING WITH GOD

 Right at this point you can see the divergence between the Kingdom of God and democratic government.

-If President Obama had said publicly that America was not a democratic nations, there certainly would have been an uproar.
+If President Obama had said publicly that America was not a democratic nation, there certainly would have been an uproar.
 He could not have gotten away with that statement.
 But there was no uproar of which I am aware when he stated America is not a Christian nation.
 Right here we see the difference between the two belief systems.

 I for one believe the President spoke truly.
 When you consider the moral filth that flows from Hollywood, California, like a huge sewer line of garbage, one hardly could call America a Christian country.